nhiwentwest/KillEntity/README.md

 ## Overview

 KillEntity provides a monetary reward to players who successfully defeat specific types of entities.
+Moreover, you can set up the percentage of money that players will lose if they die during combat!

 ## Features